Yeezus: Music and composition

 Described as West's most sonically experimental work, the album is driven by abrasive electronics while drawing from an array of industrial, punk and hip-hop subgenres.

 According to Chicago Tribune critic Greg Kot, Yeezus is a "hostile, abrasive and intentionally off-putting" album that combines "the worlds of" 1980s Chicago acid-house, 2013 Chicago drill music, 1990s industrial music, and the "avant-rap" of Saul Williams, Death Grips, and Odd Future.
 The Independent, Mass Appeal, and The Village Voice described it as an experimental release, while Meagan Garvey of The Outline described it as West's "industrial album".
 Rolling Stone described it as "an extravagantly abrasive album full of grinding electro, pummeling minimalist hip-hop, drone-y wooz and industrial gear-grind", while Vulture called it a "punk rap opus", and Rolling Stone called it an "industrial-rap opus".
 Slant Magazine critic Ted Scheinman described the album as "built on alien, angular beats, slowly morphing drones and sirens, abrupt periods of silence, and a pulse-quickening style of delivery from Yeezy himself", writing that West reconceives the "notion of what kind of music (or noise) can underpin hip-hop".
 According to Charles Aaron of Spin, Yeezus is "a hip-hop album, not a rap album", because of how its sounds and subject matter are assembled together, and although listeners can hear "'punk' or 'post-punk' or industrial'" throughout, "hip-hop has always been about noise and dissonance and dance music as agitation".
 The album also incorporates elements of industrial and trap music.
 The record "most closely resembles" 1990s industrial rock, during which the genre had a significant pop culture impact, with artists such as Nine Inch Nails, Ministry, and Marilyn Manson gaining success.
 The industrial scene created a "vast global underground community", and Esquire notes that one of its epicenters was in Chicago, where West was raised.
 Evan Rytlewski of The A.V.
 Club characterized its opening series of songs as electro and industrial hip-hop.
+Billboard and Spin additionally observed horrorcore elements, such as synths and screaming.

 Referencing the sound of Yeezus in September 2013, West stated: "For me as Kanye West, I got to fuck shit up...
 I'm going to take music and try to make it three dimensional...
 I'm not here to make easy listening, easily programmable music".
 At the same time, he viewed himself as artistically being "here to crack the pavement and break new ground, sonically".
 West would later go onto describe the sound of the album as "a protest to music".
 West elaborated, claiming that he "was like 'I'm gonna take my ball and go home'".